AmarMaksumic/AmarMaksumic/README.md

 ### Hi there, my name is Amar!

 #### I'm a second year comp. sci. and comp. engineering student at [Rensselaer Polytechninc Institute](https://rpi.edu/).
-I listen to pop & kpop, wish I had a VW Golf R with 6MT, and am always up to going out and exploring the world with others.
+I listen to pop & kpop 🎶, wish I had a VW Golf R with 6MT 🚗, and am always up to going out and exploring the world with others 🌆.
 I'm interested in the applications of machine learning, computer vision, and control systems in the automotive industry.

 #### One of my side hustles is being the Powertrain Lead at [Rensselaer Motorsport](http://formularpi.org): a Formula Student team based in New York.
 I am leading the development of RM’s first electric powertrain: a package comprised of an [EMRAX 228](https://emrax.com/e-motors/emrax-228/) motor and a [Cascadia RMS PM100DX](https://stealthev.com/product/rinehart-pm100dx/) motor controller.